-The student leaves the Montessori elementary program with the self-image of a capable learner and contributor and with an optimistic vision of his or her own future.
+The student leaves the Montessori elementary program with the self-concept of a capable learner and contributor, and an optimistic vision of his or her own future.

-The school day officially ends at 3:00pm, but students who stay for extended hours are cared for by school-day staff and several college students until closing at 5:45pm.
+The school day officially ends at 3:00pm, but students who stay for extended hours are cared for by school-day and after-school staff until 5:45pm.

 The preschool children play outside from 2:30pm until they are picked up, allowing them plenty of free play time.
 They are offered a snack during this time.
 There are also organized games for those who want to join in.
 If the weather is extreme, the children play inside the classrooms with special "rainy day" activities.